 Wed, 12/30 12:56PM • 50:31

-sales, crm, customer, salespeople, sales team, distributor, company, bob, pandemic, business, quote, humanizing, transition, talk, people, asked, listen, questions, empathy, career
+sales, crm, customer, salespeople, sales team, distributor, company, bob, pandemic, business, quote, humanizing, transition, talk, people, asked, how to listen effectively, questions, empathy, career

 Bob Paradiso, Christopher Smith